 Check out our recommendations for the best noise cancelling headphones, the best wireless Bluetooth headphones, and the best Bose headphones.

-The Bose QuietComfort Ultra Headphone Wireless have the edge over the Sony WH-1000XM5 Wireless.
-The Bose are significantly more comfortable and better built.
-They have a slight edge in noise isolation, too, but the difference is fairly minor; both choices are still well-suited for noisy environments.
-The Bose headphones also support a suite of aptX codecs for high-quality audio.
-Meanwhile, the Sony support LDAC codec, which is nice if you want to stream high-quality audio, and you can use them passively via analog.
+The Bose QuietComfort Ultra Headphones Wireless have the edge over the Sony WH-1000XM5 Wireless.
+The Bose are more comfortable and better built.
+They also have a slight edge in noise isolation, but the difference is minor; both choices are still well-suited for noisy environments.
+The Bose also support aptX Adaptive for high-quality audio.
+Meanwhile, the Sony headphones support the LDAC codec, which is nice if you want to stream high-quality audio, and you can use them passively when wired.
 If you want to use the Bose wired, you'll have to turn them on.

 The Bose QuietComfort Ultra Headphones look very similar to the Bose QuietComfort Headphones Wireless and the Bose QuietComfort 45/QC45 Wireless.
 Overall, they look fairly minimalist, especially with the manufacturer's name modestly embossed on the center ear cup.
 The most noticeable difference is that the yoke is silver instead of completely black, and a similar design choice is made on the other color schemes.
 The 'White Smoke' model has silver yokes, while the 'Sandstone' model has gold yokes.